Two A4 modular symmetries for Tri-Maximal 2 mixing: Conclusion

 \section{Conclusion}

-We employed the framework of multiple modular symmetries to build models with minimal field content that are able to reproduce viable Tri-Maximal 2 mixing.
-We describe how the multiple $A_4$ modular symmetries can break to a single group and show possible assignments of fields and weights under the modular symmetries leading to the desired mixing scheme.
-Two explicit models were built (with different weights) and shown to be predictive and to reproduce the observed mixing angles with good fits.
+We employed the framework of multiple modular symmetries to build a model with minimal field content that is able to reproduce viable Tri-Maximal 2 mixing.
+We describe how the multiple $A_4$ modular symmetries can break to a single group and show a possible assignment of fields and weights under the modular symmetries leading to the desired mixing scheme.
+This model is shown to be predictive and to reproduce the observed mixing angles with good fits.
 Neutrinoless double beta decay is expected, with the inverted ordering possibility almost entirely disfavored by cosmological observations and less compatible with the $1\sigma$ best fit intervals for the experimental observables than the normal ordering of neutrino masses.